-How do we use your data?
+How we use your data

 NHS Digital uses your personal data to:

-- Make a record of your choice in our secure data store against your NHS number.
+- make a record of your choice against your NHS number in our secure data store apply your choice on data releases that we make to others

-What is our legal basis for processing this data?
+Our legal basis for processing this data

 NHS Digital has been instructed by the Department of Health and Social Care, through a document called a Direction, to provide this service.
 A Direction is a legally binding document.
 Directions are published on the NHS Digital website.
 This means that NHS Digital is processing your personal data to meet our legal obligation to provide this service.
 You can choose whether you want to use this service and can change your mind at any time.

-How long will we keep this information?
+How long we keep this information for?

 - the young person changes it once they reach the age of 13

-As we only use your NHS number to record and uphold your opt-out, you are advised to check that your choice is still correctly recorded in the event that you are assigned a different NHS number.
+You will need to confirm who you are every time you want to access or change your decision.
+As we only use your NHS number to record and uphold your choice, you are advised to check that your choice is still correctly recorded in the event that you are assigned a different NHS number.

-Who do we share your data with?
+Who we share your data with

 How to contact us